PathToLife/cs732-quiz-test-util/README.md

 Purpose:
 - To test if server crashes for a reasonable number of tests.
-- To test if server does not meet status code return spec
+- To test if server returns right status codes according to spec

 ## WARNING
 Please double check failed tests for false positives!